Symbolic and Structural Model-Checking: Proving with SMT constraints

-Because we are hoping for a definitive UNSAT answer, and that we have a large set of constraints, they are fed incrementally to the solver, hoping for an early UNSAT result.
+\textbf{Workflow:} Because we are hoping for a definitive UNSAT answer, and that we have a large set of constraints to approximate the state space, they are fed incrementally to the solver, hoping for an early UNSAT result.
 In practice we check satisfiability after every few assertions, and start with the simpler constraints that do not need additional variables.

 Real arithmetic is much easier to solve than integer arithmetic, and reals are an over-approximation of integers since if no solution exists in reals (UNSAT), none exists in integers either.
 We therefore always first incrementally add constraints using the real domain, then at the end of the procedure, if the result is still SAT, we test if the model computed (values for place markings and Parikh count) are actually integers.
-If not, we escalate the computation into integer domain, restarting the solver and introducing again from the simplest constraints.
+If not, we escalate the computation into integer domain, restarting the solver and similarly adding the simplest constraints first.
 At the end of the procedure we either get UNSAT or a "likely" Parikh vector that can be used to cheaply test if the feasibility detected by SAT answer is actually doable.

-\subsection{Incremental Constraints}
+\subsection{Incremental constraints}

 We now present the constraints we use to approximate the state space of the net, in order of complexity and induced variables that corresponds to the order they are fed to our solver.
 We progressively add generalized flow constraints, trap constraints, the state equation, read arc constraints, and finally add new "causality" constraints.